object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 .......................

 Comments start with a single :file:`#` followed by a single space.
-:term:`Inline comments` are separated from the code by at least two spaces.
+:term:`Inline comments <inline comment>` are separated from the code by at least two spaces.

 .. container:: badcode